🔼The name Melchizedek: Summary

 Melchizedek is the king of Salem and priest of El Elyon (Genesis 14:18).
 He has a small but far stretching role in the War of Four against Five Kings, in the aftermath of which Abraham's nephew Lot is abducted by the survivors of that war and subsequently freed by Abraham and his coalition.

-King David seems to have access to Scriptures (or direct revelation) that are lost to us when he cites God in Psalm 110:4, "You are a priest forever, according to the order of Melchizedek."
-That there used to be a strong tradition about this Melchizedek becomes evident in Paul's letter to the Hebrews (Hebr 5:6, 5:10, 6:20 etc).
+King David seems to have access to Scriptures (or direct revelation) that are lost to us when he cites God in Psalm 110:4, "You are a priest forever, according to the order of Melchizedek".
+That there used to be a strong tradition about this Melchizedek becomes evident in Paul's letter to the Hebrews (Hebrews 5:6, 5:10, 6:20 etc.).
 In this sense there is a huge difference between Melchizedek and Jethro, another famous priest, although at first he is perhaps not a priest of the God of Israel.
 Jethro is the father of Zipporah, the first wife of Moses, whose allegiance to God becomes evident only after he sees the success of Israel (Exodus 18:11).

 But the bottom line is that Melchizedek, like all other major players from the early Old Testament, represents a school of thought or level of social development.
 He famously had no mother or father or genealogy, which indicates that he represents a natural wisdom tradition that had sprang up spontaneously as part of human nature, and not based on a previous tradition or external authority (Isaiah 59:21, Jeremiah 31:33, Romans 2:12, Hebrews 8:10).
 But he also famously joined Abraham in forming the earliest formal form of Yahwism, and this appears to indicate that although Jesus is a priest in the order of Melchizedek (not based on something prior or external), he certainly embraces whatever human tradition has allowed the Creator to steer it toward the promised land (Matthew 17:3).